micmejia/bible-dump/AMPC/Acts/Acts 15.md

-And He made no difference between us and them, but cleansed their hearts by faith ([^d]by a strong and welcome conviction that Jesus is the Messiah, through Whom we obtain eternal salvation in the kingdom of God).
+And He made no difference between us and them, but cleansed their hearts by faith (by a strong and welcome conviction that Jesus is the Messiah, through Whom we obtain eternal salvation in the kingdom of God).